 Go with the flow and take a break from your day to help save lives - one donation can save up to three lives.

-All eligible donors are urged to schedule a blood donation appointment for Tuesday, November 18 and Wednesday, November 19 on the Homewood campus, Levering Hall, Glass Pavilion.
+All eligible donors are urged to schedule a blood donation appointment for Monday, April 14 on the Homewood campus, Levering Hall, Glass Pavilion.

 Blood Donations Helped Save His Life

 Brian Boyle, JHU graduate student, has a very personal connection to blood donations.
 “Every two seconds, someone in the United States needs blood.
 On July 6, 2004, I was one of these people.
 The foundation of my recovery was the result of 36 blood donors who I never met, nor will I ever have a chance to know.
 What I do know is that the short amount of time they spent to donate blood gave me a lifetime.
 For the nearly 5 million people who receive blood transfusions every year, donations can make the difference between life and death.
 I am living proof.
 Every day since I left the hospital, I have focused on showing my gratitude for the life I have been given and the people who have helped me throughout my journey.”

 Join Brian Boyle and take the Hopkins Hero Pledge.

 - Check eligibility criteria and for tips on preparing for your next blood donation.